Last Updated November 5th, 2017: How to Select The Right Attorney for New Jersey Will Contests.

 Our Will Contest Lawyers are already skilled in obtaining all the necessary medical records, obtaining and consulting with the experts who will testify during the trial, and deposing both friendly and “reluctant” witnesses.
 A Will Contest trial is a complex undertaking, and you do not want to waste your time and money.

 A Will Contest may not necessarily result in a trial.
 Many Will Challenge cases settle once discovery begins.
-This means, once the records are assembled, witnesses discovered and deposed.
-At this point both parties have a good understanding of the strengths and weaknesses of the case and, if the parties are reasonable, a settlement can be negotiated.
-This is why it is important to retain an experienced will challenge attorney, who understands the subtleties of will challenges and can predict likely outcomes.
+Your team assembles records and deposes witnesses.
+At this point, both parties have a good understanding of the strengths and weaknesses of the case.
+Your attorney can often negotiate a settlement if the parties are reasonable.
+All the more reason to retain an experienced Will Challenge attorney, who understands the subtleties of Will Challenges and can predict likely outcomes.
 If you don’t know the strength of your case, you will not be able to negotiate well.

-Throughout our website you may find more information about Will Contests, and estate planning in general.
+Throughout our website, you may find more information about Will Contests.
 Our firm focuses exclusively in the area of estate planning, probate, and the litigation surrounding estate planning and probate including Will Contests and Will Challenges.

 If you need assistance with a Will Challenge, please call one of our Experienced Will Challenge Lawyers for a free consultation.

 Wills, Trusts, Probate, and Estate Litigation It’s All We Do!